-Over half of Police Misconduct cases filed during the time period from 2016 to 2020 terminated in settlement (59%).
-For the remainder of terminated Police Misconduct cases, the outcomes were heavily in favor of claim defendants.
-Police Misconduct cases filed during this time period resolved in a win for the defendants over 10 times as often as for plaintiffs.
+Over half of Police Action cases filed during the time period from 2016 to 2020 terminated in settlement (59%).
+For the remainder of terminated Police Action cases, the outcomes were heavily in favor of claim defendants.
+Police Action cases filed during this time period resolved in a win for the defendants over 10 times as often as for plaintiffs.
 The majority of the cases resolved in favor of the defendants were resolved on summary judgment.

 |Case Name||Damages Awarded|

 |Schand, et al v.
 City of Springfield, et al.||$27,127,000.00|